How to Invest in Silver Online

 Silver vs Gold

 Silver and gold have both been used as currency and jewelry since nearly the beginning of human civilization.
-They are both considered valuable precious metals and useful for portfolio diversification and as an inflation hedge.
+They are both considered valuable precious metals and may be useful for portfolio diversification and as a potential inflation hedge.
 Deciding whether to invest in gold or invest in silver is in some ways a personal choice, and many investors decide to invest in both.

 Alternative investments,